-❖ ECRAC Grant Program Outcomes
+ECRAC Grant Program Outcomes

-It is important for grantees to understand that funding for this program comes from the Arts and Cultural Heritage Fund (ACHF), a fund created by the people of Minnesota to support the arts.
+It is important for grantees to understand that funding for this program comes from the people of Minnesota to support the arts.
 Because our fellow citizens have made this commitment, we have an obligation to be intentional about arts projects: the outcomes, impacts and results, and the community benefits.
 Therefore, outcomes and outcome evaluation are an important part of the funding proposal; in fact, they are a legislatively mandated requirement.

-ECRAC's very broad ACHF outcomes are: artists and the arts are visible in communities; artists develop their practice; organizations develop capacities that advance the arts; people access arts experiences; people develop arts skills or knowledge; people have meaningful arts experiences; and people make connections to ideas, organizations, or one another.
+ECRAC's very broad outcomes are: artists and the arts are visible in communities; artists develop their practice; organizations develop capacities that advance the arts; people access arts experiences; people develop arts skills or knowledge; people have meaningful arts experiences; and people make connections to ideas, organizations, or one another.

-In the application you will identify which of the following best describes the majority of the people you will to serve with your proposed grant project:
+In the application you will identify which of the following best describes the majority of the people you will serve with your proposed grant project: